rakshithaelango/Accenture-Data-Analytics-and-Visualization-Virtual-Internship/README.md

 # Task 2

-## diving into the data
-let’s have a look at what data you have to work with.
-The client has sent through:
+* Exploring the available data, the client has shared the following:
   * 7 data sets - each data set contains different columns and values
   * A data model - this shows the relationships between all of the data sets, as well as any links that you can use to merge tables.

-There is a lot of information here and it’s easy to get lost in the data.
-So, to make sure you are using the right data to answer the business questions you’ll follow these steps:
-## Requirements gathering
+* Requirements gathering For:
+      * Reactions
+      * Reaction Type
+      * Content

- * Data cleaning
+* Data cleaning:
+      * Eliminate rows containing missing values.
+      * Adjust the data type of specific values in designated columns.
+      * Exclude columns that are irrelevant to the current task.

- * Data modelling
+* Data modelling:
+      * Generate a consolidated dataset by merging three tables.
+The ultimate outcome will be a unified spreadsheet.

+# Task 3